raybbian/hyprtasking/README.md

 ### Opening Overview

 - Bind `hyprtasking:toggle, all` to a keybind to open/close the overlay on all monitors.
+- Bind `hyprtasking:toggle, cursor` to a keybind to open the overlay on one monitor and close on all monitors.
+- Swipe up/down on a touchpad device to open/close the overlay on one monitor.
 - See [below](#Configuration) for configuration options.

 ### Interaction